 Of course the main attraction here is the Springbrook National Park itself.
-There is a range of different walking tracks to explore and gorgeous waterfalls including the 109m Purling Brook Falls, Natural Bridge and the Twin Falls.
+There are different walking tracks to explore and gorgeous waterfalls, including the 109m Purling Brook Falls, Natural Bridge and the Twin Falls.
 There is also some great lookouts and beautiful spots for a picnic.

 Springbrook is also well known for its dreamy little cabins tucked away in the rainforest.
 It’s so peaceful, and you’ll love the sounds of the birds as well as enjoying a log fire during the colder months.
 In fact, the cabins are so beautiful here that you could be forgiven for never leaving them over the weekend.

-With a population of just 300 people, Kenilworth is a small charming town in the Mary Valley in the Sunshine Coast Hinterland.
+With just 300 people, Kenilworth is a small charming town in the Mary Valley in the Sunshine Coast Hinterland.
 It is a rustic and rural area, around 50 km from the coast and is home to dairy farms, olive groves and vineyards.

 The nice thing about visiting the little town of Kenilworth is that it has maintained much of its original 1920s charm.
-While you’re here visit the Living History Museum as well as explore the local art galleries shops and various eateries selling cheese, yoghurts and ice cream.
+While you’re here, visit the Living History Museum and explore the local art galleries, shops and various eateries selling cheese, yoghurts and ice cream.

-The area is surrounded by some lovely National Parks and forests including the Conondale State Forest which is perfect for horse riding, fishing and exploring the various walking tracks.
+The area is surrounded by some lovely National Parks and forests, including the Conondale State Forest, perfect for horse riding, fishing and exploring the various walking tracks.